alshapton/SpacePY-X/docs/source/details/launchpads.rst

 .. image:: ../images/pad.jpg
    :scale: 50 %

-Source: `NASA/Kim Shiflett <http://mediaarchive.ksc.nasa.gov/detail.cfm?mediaid=43863>`_ [Ref7]_
+Source: `NASA/Kim Shiflett <http://mediaarchive.ksc.nasa.gov/detail.cfm?mediaid=43863>`_ [Ref13]_

 Launch Pad Information
 **********************

 This group of API calls will enable the retrieval of data about the various launch pads that SpaceX uses.
 ALL these calls can be given a set of parameters, with which to modify the response.
-Like all functions in this module, the API parameters must be given as a JSON payload such as can be seen :doc:`here <jsonpayload>`.
+Like all functions in this module, the API parameters must be given as a JSON payload such as can be seen :doc:`here <./useful/jsonpayload>`.

 All Launch Pads
 ```````````````